-Boil the water, the let cool to below 30° celcius.
+Boil the water.
 Add the tea and sugar, and infuse for 5 min.
-Do not use hot tea in the preparation (above 35 ° C), as it can kill the bacterial culture.
+Let it cool to below 30° celsius, do not use hot tea in the preparation (above 35 ° C), as it can kill the starter bacterial culture.

-The growth of the kombucha culture, or 'scoby', is a process of growth in a span of eight to fourteen days depending on environmental conditions, reaching a thickness of seven to twelve millimeters.
+The growth of the kombucha mother, or 'scoby', is a process of growth spanning seven to fourteen days (from a starter culture) depending on environmental conditions, reaching a thickness of seven to twelve millimeters.

 Harvest the Scoby culture pellicle from the jar, wash it under tap water thoroughly eliminating the yeast (brown strands) and leave it soaking in water for a few days if you want to get rid of the acetic acid smell.